 The data pool contains a disproportionately large number of financial statements from large firms whereas medium-sized and, in particular, small firms are represented much less prominently.
-The financial statements of enterprises with sales of more than €50 million included in this publication represent 78% of the total sales of this size category - measured in terms of figures from the Federal Statistical Office's business register which, to a certain extent, reflect the underlying reporting population (see sheet "Representativeness").
-In the case of financial statements with sales of between €10 million and €50 million, or between €2 million and €10 million, the percentage is no more than 47% and 16% respectively; in the case of microenterprises with sales of less than €2 million, it is only 3%.
+The financial statements of enterprises with sales of more than €50 million included in this publication represent 72% of the total sales of this size category - measured in terms of figures from the Federal Statistical Office's business register which, to a certain extent, reflect the underlying reporting population5).
+In the case of financial statements with sales of between €10 million and €50 million, or between €2 million and €10 million, the percentage is no more than 46% and 16% respectively; in